Karaoke-Manager/karman/.github/ISSUE_TEMPLATE/feature-proposal.md

 ---

-**Describe the feature**
+**What feature do you want to propose?**
 A clear and concise description of what you want Karman to be able to do.

-**Proposed Implementation**
+**How do users access the feature?**
-How or where do you think this feature should be implemented?
-E.g. where could an action be triggered in the UI?
-When should this feature be triggered automatically?
+How or where would this feature be available in the Karman UI or API?
+When should this feature be triggered automatically (if applicable)?

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.